EsmaeiliSajjad/Digital-Input-to-Relay-Converter/README.md

 4. Other low Amp (<10 amp) devices
 <a name="4"></a>
 # Upgrades
 The designed circuit board in this project is able to control up to 12 Relay Output channels.
 However, another version for 24 channels is also designed.
+Also, to support a high-amp device (e.g. Vacuum pump), you can change the type of relay to achieve this goal.